 Guidance for professionals in Gloucestershire working with young people with mental health or emotional wellbeing concerns

-The Mental Health Support Teams' (MHSTs') main role will be to provide earlier care for children and young people who may be experiencing mild to moderate or early symptoms of mental health problems, which tend to be outside the scope of traditional NHS services.
+The Mental Health Support Teams' (MHST) main role will be to provide earlier care for children and young people who may be experiencing mild to moderate or early symptoms of mental health problems, which tend to be outside the scope of traditional NHS services.
 Providing this additional resource to support early intervention, appropriate signposting and delivery of focused, evidence-based interventions will improve collaboration between schools and mental health services and enable earlier and more effective mental health support for children, young people, their families and carers.
-The Trailblazer programme will link a number of approaches, including working across the system to deliver a comprehensive training programme to increase knowledge and understanding of mental health, trauma and implementation of restorative practice, building resilience.
+The YMM programme will link a number of approaches, including working across the system to deliver a comprehensive training programme to increase knowledge and understanding of mental health, trauma and implementation of restorative practice, building resilience.

-What is a mild to moderate Mental Health Problem?
+What is a Mild to Moderate Mental Health Problem?

 A moderate mental health problem is when a person has more symptoms that can make their daily life much more difficult than usual.
 Examples of this can be, but not limited to:

 - Low self-esteem

 - Friendship issues